 Headquartered in downtown Reno, Nevada, the NCJFCJ has been a part of the northern Nevada community since 1969.
 A non-profit, 501(c)(3) corporation, the NCJFCJ relies on funding from federal and state grants, private foundations, and generous members and donors.
 The organization's program departments support and extend its mission through numerous ongoing projects exploring and implementing evidence-based practices and effective strategies for judges on issues including domestic violence, child abuse and neglect, juvenile delinquency, substance abuse, multi-cultural challenges, child support, and other timely matters.
-The National Center for Juvenile Justice (NCJJ), the research division of the NCJFCJ, is located in Pittsburgh, PA and focused on providing the field with the latest research on juvenile justice and child welfare systems.
+The National Center for Juvenile Justice (NCJJ), the research division of the NCJFCJ, is located in Pittsburgh, Pennsylvania and focuses on providing the field with the latest research on juvenile justice and child welfare systems.

 Each year, the NCJFCJ provides valuable services including cutting-edge training, in-depth technical assistance, and wide-ranging publications to as many as 30,000 judges and juvenile justice, child welfare, and family law professionals.
 In addition, the NCJFCJ and the University of Nevada, Reno work together to provide the nation's only advanced degree program in judicial studies.